PacoVu/havenondemand-ios-swift/README.md

     GetRequest(inout params:Dictionary<String, AnyObject>, iodApp:String, requestMode:REQ_MODE = .ASYNC)

 *Description:*

-* Sends a GET request to an IDOL OnDemand API.
+* Sends a HTTP GET request to call an IDOL OnDemand API.

 *Parameters:*

-* params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API.
+* params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of that IDOL OnDemand API.

 >Note:

 >In the case of a parameter type is an array<>, the key must be defined as "arrays" and the value must be a Dictionary\<String,String\> object with the key is the parameter name and the values separated by commas ",".

 >E.g.:
 ##
     var arrays = Dictionary<String, String>()
     arrays["entity_type"] = "people_eng,places_eng"
     params["arrays"] = arrays

 * iodApp: a string to identify an IDOL OnDemand API.
 E.g. "extractentities".
 Current supported apps are listed in the IODClient.iodApps object.
 * mode [REQ_MODE.SYNC | REQ_MODE.ASYNC]: specifies API call as Asynchronous or Synchronous.
 The default mode is .ASYNC.

 *Return: void.*

-**Response:**
+*Response:*

 * If the mode is "ASYNC", response will be returned via the requestCompletedWithJobID(String response) callback function.
 * If the mode is "SYNC", response will be returned via the requestCompletedWithContent(String response) callback function.
 * If there is an error occurred, the error message will be sent via the onErrorOccurred(String errorMessage) callback function.

 *Example code:*
+##
-    Call the Entity Extraction API to find people and places from CNN website
+    // Call the Entity Extraction API to find people and places from CNN website

     var iodApp = iodClient.iodApps.ENTITY_EXTRACTION;
     var arrays = Dictionary<String, String>()